willkg/blog/posts/dev/bleach_6_0_0_deprecation.rst

 * 5.0.0: bleach.clean on 58,630 items 10x: minimum 2.793s
 * 6.0.0: bleach.clean on 58,630 items 10x: minimum 2.304s

-The other big change 6.0.0 brings with it is that it's now deprecated.
+The other big change in 6.0.0 is that I've deprecated the project and planning to move to a minimum-maintenance mode for the foreseeable future.

 Bleach is deprecated